Programs of Study

 ISE101: Introduction to Islamic Theology

-January 23, 2024 to April 30, 2024 (no classes during Ramadan and Eid)
+January 14 to April 22 (no classes February 28 to April 5 for Ramadan and Eid)

 Online, Tuesdays 6PM-7PM CST